rkuma183/wilsonmar.github.io/_posts/2017-03-01-encrypt-all.md

 Well, that's unless the keys to your file are also stored on the drive.

-So we need to store keys for de-cryption separately from the data.
+So we need to store keys for de-cryption separately from the data, such as emailed to yourself, then deleted from the device.

+> Want a home server to hold files securely.
+Let me know!